 It can be seen from all the information in Figure 8 that our approximation algorithm can calculate the shortest path within a 0.4% accuracy roughly 100-1000 times faster than the ECH algorithm.
-While both $\gamma$ and m contribute to the approximation accuracy to a certain extent, it is not always the case that smaller $\gamma$ or larger m gives rise to the efficiency of our algorithm because the computation time is also increased.
+While both $\gamma$ and m contribute to the approximation accuracy to a certain extent, it is not always the case that smaller $\gamma$ or larger m gives rise to the efficiency of our algorithm because the computation time is also increased about 1,000 and 5,000 respectively.
+Almost same results as those already described were obtained, so they are not further reported in this paper.